Lumi-supercomputer/Getting_Started_with_AI_workshop/07_Virtual_environments_to_iterate_and_test/index.md

 ```bash
 singularity shell --bind /pfs,/scratch,/projappl,/project,/flash,/appl minimal_pytorch.sif
 ```
-Note that setting `--bind` is optional and can be done alternatively via laoding `singularity-userfilesystems`, if you want to keep the virtual environment files in your current folder it is however necesarry.
+Note that setting `--bind` is optional and can be done alternatively via loading `singularity-userfilesystems`, if you want to keep the virtual environment files in your current folder it is however necessary.

 First, let us take a look at all installed python packages in the container via `pip list`
 ```bash